 Cleveland Clinic also lists the following treatments that your doctor might recommend:

 - Patient education and coping skills

-For a free legal consultation with a concussion injury lawyer serving Powell, call (877) 538-1116
+For a free legal consultation with a concussion injury attorney in Powell, call (614) 538-1116

 Seek Financial Compensation for Your Medical Bills